Postdoctoral Fellow in Consumer Behavior

 Feel free to email me about these papers

-Siev, J. J., A. Philipp-Muller, G. R. O. Durso, and D. T. Wegener, “The Social Cost of Expressing Ambivalent Opinions about Political Issues.”
+Siev, J. J., A. Philipp-Muller, G. R. O. Durso, and D. T. Wegener, “Endorsing Both Sides, Pleasing Neither: Ambivalent Individuals Face Unexpected Social Costs in Political Conflicts.”